A partition of finite rings makes lifting possible: Idempotent Partitions

 \section{Idempotent Partitions}

-Given any finite ring, we'll construct a partition of it where each block corresponds to one idempotent.
-The partition is so simple that it works for any finite power-associative algebra.
+We show that every finite ring has a partition where each block corresponds to one idempotent.
+This partition provides a way to \emph{lift} a wide variety of special elements such as idempotents, nilpotents, unipotents, roots of unity and regular elements.

+\begin{rmk}Throughout the paper, we assume that $R$ is a finite associative ring.
+The interested reader can easily check that most of the results extend (with exactly the same proofs) to finite power-associative rings. \end{rmk}

 An element $e$ is said to be an idempotent if $e^2 =e$.
 Idempotents play a central role in the classification of algebras, and the partition indicates that they may also have some combinatorial significance.
-We'll use the partition to show that idempotents can always be lifted for finite rings (Theorem $\ref{lifting}$).

-\begin{defn} A ring $R$ is said to be power-associative if the subring generated by any one element is associative.
-Concretely, this means that if $x \in R$ then there is no ambiguity in the product $x^n$.
-For example $x\cdot x^4$ is the same as $x^2 \cdot x^3$. \end{defn}